ViswasS/GDP_Group_02/README.md

 **Precision:** It represents the number of pictures correctly classified as a specific disease.
 This minimizes the number of false positives.

-**Recall (Sensitivity):** Displays the proportion of actual occurrences of a disease in the real world that were accurately forecasted by the model.
+**Recall (Sensitivity):** Displays the proportion of actual occurrences of a disease in the real world that the model accurately forecasted.
 It is important in the medical industry because neglecting a condition may prove to be fatal.

 **F1-score:** If there is class imbalance, the F1-score, which is the harmonic mean of recall and precision, yields an unbiased assessment.